DarthBanjo/mobileframezeroicons/README.md

 # Mobile Frame Zero Icons
-- Original icons are designed by Soren.
+- Original community icons are designed by Soren.
 - 2023 "Frame Pilots of the Aturi Valley" icons are based on the following: